 implementation of the well-known “sine wave”.
 After mature reflection,

-the hard and soft styles.
-This modernization made the ITF technical
+hard and soft styles.
+This modernization made the ITF technical system

-system coherent with his philosophy and his objective of promoting a
+coherent with his philosophy and his objective of promoting a harmonious

-harmonious society with peace, justice, and freedom.
-As I mentioned at
+society with peace, justice, and freedom.
+As I mentioned at the

-the beginning of this message, General Choi made it possible for all
+beginning of this message, General Choi made it possible for all ITF

-Founder gave to this martial art and even the way he chose to write
+gave to this martial art and even the way he chose to write that name.

-that name.
-We all know that “taekwon” means “hands and feet” and “Do”
+We all know that “taekwon” means “hands and feet” and “Do” means “the

-means “the way”.
-Notice that they are joined by a hyphen to form
+way”.
+Notice that they are joined by a hyphen to form “Taekwon-Do”; this

-“Taekwon-Do”; this reminds us of the importance of developing the
+reminds us of the importance of developing the physical and the

 When you reach a certain level of knowledge and understanding of